Quantum spin systems on infinite lattices: Functional analysis: a quick review

 The definition of such integrals is a subtle matter.
 It is usually implicit that the integration is with respect to the Lebesgue measure on $\mathbb{R}$.\footnote{The appropriate setting for a mathematical theory of integration is \emph{measure theory}.
-This will not play a role in the rest of the course.
+We will briefly come back to this when we discuss the functional calculus, but for the most part of this book it will play no role.
 Details can be found in most graduate level texts on analysis or functional analysis.} In calculations, on the other hand, one usually has to deal with integrals of explicitly given functions and one does not have to worry about such issues.
 The proof that the vector space of all square integrable functions is indeed a Hilbert space requires some results of measure theory, and is outside of the scope of these notes.
 It can be found in most textbooks on functional analysis.

 The definition of $L^2$ spaces can be generalised to any measure space $(X, \mu)$ by using the corresponding integral in the definition of the inner product.
-In the definition of the $L^2$ space one has to identify functions whose values only differ on a set of measure zero, since otherwise we would not obtain a proper inner product, because each function that is non-zero on set of measure zero has norm zero, but is not equal to the zero function.
+In the definition of the $L^2$ space one has to identify functions whose values only differ on a set of measure zero, since otherwise we would not obtain a proper inner product, because each function that is non-zero on a set of measure zero has norm zero, but is not equal to the zero function.
 So strictly speaking the $L^2$ spaces consist of \emph{equivalence classes} of functions.
 The resulting Hilbert space is then denoted by $L^2(X, d\mu)$.

 \begin{remark} The Hilbert space $\ell^2(\mathbb{N})$ can be seen as a special case of an $L^2$ space.
 To see this, note that for each sequence $x_n$ we can find a function $f: \mathbb{N} \to \mathbb{C}$, defined by $f(n) = x_n$.
 Conversely, each such function defines a sequence via the same formula.
 Next we define a measure $\mu$ on $\mathbb{N}$ by $\mu(X) = |X|$, where $|X|$ is the number of elements for any $X \subset \mathbb{N}$.
 This measure is usually called the \emph{counting measure} for obvious reasons.
 For two functions $f$ and $g$ the $L^2$ inner product then becomes